Spend $99.00 to get free shipping

 Acai: The Brazilian Powerhouse

-This Brazilian berry isn't just a post-training bowl tradition—it's a functional ingredient with purpose.
+This Brazilian berry earns its place beyond the smoothie bowl.
 Rich in anthocyanins and other powerful antioxidants, acai helps combat the inflammation that naturally occurs during intense training sessions.

 These compounds work to neutralise free radicals produced during exercise, potentially reducing recovery time and supporting overall cellular health.

-Also - how can we honestly dream of being a jiu-jitsu food brand without a sprinkling of acai?
+Also - how can we honestly dream of being a food brand born in Brazilian Jiu-Jitsu without a sprinkling of acai?

 Dive A Bit Deeper: